Aaron Peña: State legislature

-Representative Peña was first elected in 2002 and served five terms in the Texas Legislature.
+Representative Peña was first elected in 2002 and served five terms in the Texas Legislature representing District 40.

 Early in his legislative career, Peña was selected to serve on the Appropriations Committee.
 Later, in his third term, Peña served as the Chairman of House Committee of Criminal Jurisprudence.
 In his fourth term, the Representative served as the Vice-Chairman of the Elections Committee and as Chairman of the House Select Committee on Emergency Preparedness.
 His fifth and final term saw him chair the House Committee on Technology.

 At his arrival to the Texas Legislature, Peña was one of the early national pioneers in the use of social media.
 His digital communications to his constituents, novel at the time, were featured in national magazines and newspapers.
 In 2006, Capitol Inside named the Representative's website one of the Top 5 in the state.
 The National Conference of State Legislatures and the Council of State Governments invited Peña to present seminars at annual meetings to highlight his innovative approach to communicating with constituents.

 In his first session, the Representative was a member of the so-called "Killer D's", a group of Texas House Democrats who left the state of Texas for Ardmore, Oklahoma during the week of May 12, 2003 and prevented a quorum in the House.
 The Killer D's left to prevent House consideration of redistricting legislation.

 On December 14, 2010, Peña stated that Texas Democrats have strayed too far from his conservative views thus causing him to run in the next election as a Republican in Hidalgo County which has never before elected a Republican to office.
 Peña and State Representative Allan Ritter of Nederland in Texas's 21st district have switched political parties giving the Republican Party a 101–49 supermajority in the Texas House of Representatives.

 On January 24, 2011, the Hispanic Republican Conference of Texas was formed.
 Representative Peña was elected the founding chairman of the organization; and on February 2, 2011 was formally sworn in by Texas Attorney General Greg Abbott.
 The Hispanic Republican Conference of Texas was formed to represent the interests of districts with a significant percentage of Hispanic populations represented by Republican legislators.

 On November 25, 2011, Rep. Aaron Peña announced that he would not seek re-election to a sixth term in office.
 He issued a letter that was published in the McAllen Monitor that explained that his decision was made after a court-drawn redistricting map moved him into a neighboring Democratic district.
 His 10-year tenure with the Texas House of Representatives ends on January 8, 2013.

 On January 27, 2012, a poll conducted by a local radio station asked the question, "Would you like to see Edinburg Representative Aaron Peña unretire and run for reelection?"
 The poll resulted in 65% of the respondents wanting Peña to seek reelection.